chadfazio/asm341/module1/lab4/lab4.rst

     The request log indicates that the username value was 9 characters but we only allow 8 characters in that parameter so the request was blocked.

 #.
 Click **Accept Request** to declare the request legitimate.
-This will automatically modify the parameter's attributes to allow values like that from then on.
+This will automatically modify the parameter's attributes to allow values of that length from then on.
 You have to be careful with this feature since you could inadvertently loosen the security policy too much.

 #.
 Return to **Security -> Application Security -> Parameters -> Parameters List** and click on the **username** parameter to see what's been changed.

     |lab14-12|

-    You'll notice that the length has been set back to 10 characters, automatically and that the parameter has been automatically put back in staging.
+    You'll notice that the length has been set back to 10 characters automatically.

 #.
 Click **Apply Policy** if required.